Asso-MO5/virtual_micral_n/BUILD.md

 * MICRAL_WARNINGS sets up the warnings for compilation.
 Recommended value is:
     * For GCC: MICRAL_WARNINGS="-Wall -Werror -Wno-unused-but-set-variable -Wno-unknown-pragmas -Wno-unused-variable"
     * For Clang: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable"
-    * For Windows: not tested yet
+    * For other compilers: not tested yet

 Reasons for exceptions: